Single-Carrier Delay Alignment Modulation for Multi-IRS Aided Communication: Abstract

 \section{Abstract}

-Delay alignment modulation (DAM) is a promising technology to achieve inter-symbol interference (ISI)-free wideband communication, by leveraging \emph{delay compensation} and \emph{path-based beamforming}, rather than the conventional channel equalization or multi-carrier transmission.
+Delay alignment modulation (DAM) is a promising technology to achieve inter-symbol interference (ISI)-free single-carrier communication, by leveraging \emph{delay compensation} and \emph{path-based beamforming}, rather than the conventional channel equalization or multi-carrier transmission.
 In particular, when there exist a few strong time-dispersive channel paths, DAM is able to effectively align different propagation delays and achieve their constructive superposition, thus especially appealing for intelligent reflecting surfaces (IRSs)-aided communications with controllable multi-paths.
-In this paper, we apply DAM to multi-IRS aided wideband communication and study its practical design and achievable performance.
-We first provide an asymptotic analysis showing that when the number of base station (BS) antennas is much larger than the number of IRSs, an ISI-free channel can be established from the BS to a remote user with appropriate delay pre-compensation and the simple path-based maximal-ratio transmission (MRT) beamforming.
+In this paper, we apply single-carrier DAM to multi-IRS aided communication and study its design and achievable performance.
+We first provide an asymptotic analysis showing that when the number of base station (BS) antennas is much larger than the number of IRSs, an ISI-free channel can be established from the BS to the user with appropriate delay pre-compensation and the simple path-based maximal-ratio transmission (MRT) beamforming.
 We then consider the general system setup and study the problem of joint path-based beamforming design at the BS and phase shifts design at the IRSs for DAM transmission, by considering the three classical beamforming techniques on a per-path basis, namely the low-complexity path-based MRT beamforming to maximize the desired signal power, the path-based zero-forcing (ZF) beamforming for ISI-free DAM communication, and the optimal path-based minimum mean-square error (MMSE) beamforming to maximize the signal-to-interference-plus-noise ratio (SINR).
 As a comparison, orthogonal frequency-division multiplexing (OFDM)-based multi-IRS aided communication is considered for benchmarking.
-Simulation results are provided which demonstrate the significant performance gain of DAM over OFDM, in terms of spectral efficiency and bit error rate (BER), and also achieving a lower peak-to-average-power ratio (PAPR).
+Simulation results are provided which demonstrate the significant performance gain of DAM over OFDM, in terms of spectral efficiency and bit error rate (BER), as well as its lower peak-to-average-power ratio (PAPR).